helix-editor/helix/README.md

 This is a just a fork of Helix.
 All claims rest with Helix maintainers and its copyright holders.
 I am just maintaining a fork.
 For more information please see Helix's readme file.

-But this fork of Helix implements the following pull requests.
+This fork of Helix implements the following pull requests.
+Future pull requests will be merged and listed here.
 1. https://github.com/helix-editor/helix/pull/13354 (index command)
 2. https://github.com/helix-editor/helix/pull/13053 (local search in buffer)
 3. https://github.com/helix-editor/helix/pull/12369 (basic support for icons)